 Start Your Kids Goggling Young!

 Teaching young children to snorkel and engage with marine wildlife from an early age is a great way to encourage respect for the wild and a love of adventure, though it can be pretty chilly in our northern UK waters.
-‘Goggling‘ is an easy way to break them in gently. whilst staying relatively warm
+‘Goggling‘ (snorkeling with goggles) is an easy way to break them in gently whilst staying relatively warm.
+It can even be done from the safety of rockpool edge – you don’t need to be in the water!

 So what on earth is Goggling?!